 Look at Google Ads

 You may notice a lot of contractors in your area are paying for ads.
 Companies paying for ads will have something that says “ad” next to their link.
 Google Ads can convert to traffic pretty quickly, if you have the budget consider purchasing some ad space for results that can appear overnight.

 Take a look at who’s ranking in Google Maps

-Usually, the larger the city / region, the more difficult the keyword is to rank for.
-However, the reason we recommend first finding the top online competitors is because now you see who the big guys are and what they are doing.
-Yes, it’s annoying to look at our competition dominate us in any regard, but it’s also an opportunity to see what we can do to out-do them.
+Usually, the larger the city/region, the more difficult the keyword is to rank for.
+However, the reason we recommend first finding the top online competitors is that now you see who the big guys are and what they are doing.
+Yes, it’s annoying to look at our competition dominating us in any regard, but it’s also an opportunity to see what we can do to out-do them.

 I’m going to give you our agency’s checklist for what we look for when determining a good prospect for us to reach out to.
 This is going to help you identify what issues your site may have and why it might not be performing as well as your competition.

 - Does your site have an SSL certificate?
 Look at the top of your URL and if you see a message that says “your connection is unsecure” or an icon with a lock that’s unlocked, you DON’T have an SSL.